 Yes, running barefoot has certain risks, particularly on a treadmill, owing to its moving belt.
 The same zones of the foot striking the ground each time can lead to muscle soreness, and limited space can also risk your feet during a barefoot run.

 Moreover, the friction when running barefoot on treadmill causes heat expulsion, leading to blisters and sole abrasion.
 Having said that, you also need to know that all such risks can be avoided if one stays alert and follows the guidelines properly.

 How Can Treadmill Injuries Be Prevented?

-Make sure to land softly on your feet with shorter strides each time to spring off your toes.
+When you run barefoot on treadmill, make sure to land softly on your feet with shorter strides each time to spring off your toes.
 Starting off with slower speed and greater inclination will reduce the impact on your feet.
 You can also keep altering the inclination angles and speed controls because variability is always a favorable thing.